 Manage your Finance with Firefly III and Raspberry PI

 Having finance under control is a good way to correctly manage money and analyze what expenses can be reduced to save.
-Usually many internet services offer solution to manage your money, but privacy issues raised attention on data saved in cloud, so more and more people look for self hosted solutions able to grant data reside in their home.
-An answer to this needs is Firefly III
+Usually, many internet services offer solutions to manage your money, but privacy issues raised attention on data saved in the cloud, so more and more people look for self-hosted solutions able to grant data reside in their homes.
+An answer to this need is Firefly III

 What is Firefly III

-Firefly III, a free and open source personal finance manager, aims to get you aware where your money are spent, so that you can organize better your payments and verify where you should look if you want to make saving.
+Firefly III, a free and open-source personal finance manager, aims to get you aware of where your money is spent so that you can organize better your payments and verify where you should look if you want to make savings.

 It is self-hosted, meaning that it can run on a home computer or you can alternatively find a hosting service where to install it.

 Firefly III installation can be performed on Docker, Kubernetes, LAMP server or via hosting tools (like Softaculous).
-For this project, I’m going to use Docker procedure on Raspberry PI 3 model A+, but this guide applies also to newer Rasperry PI boards.
+For this project, I’m going to use the Docker procedure on Raspberry PI 3 model A+, but this guide applies also to newer Raspberry PI computer boards.

 What We Need